Boreham: Boreham airfield and circuit

 A forest near the village was felled in 1943 to build a military airfield, and the three 1 mi runways of RAF Boreham opened in 1944.
 It hosted elements of the US Army Air Forces 394th Medium Bomb Group (flying B-26 Marauder bombers) and later the 315th Troop Carrier Group flying Dakotas.
 After the Second World War the three runways were adapted into a roughly triangular motor racing circuit Boreham Circuit, which held competitive meetings between 1949 and 1952.
 It was bought by Ford in 1955 for use as a development test track.
 Ford Motorsport moved to Boreham in 1963, and although some of the track was removed for gravel quarrying in 1996 the remaining track surface continues to be used for testing.
 Essex Police Air Support Unit have been based at the airfield and in 1990 began using Boreham airfield as a control centre for its fleet of helicopters.
 From 1997 to 2010, Essex Air Ambulance was also based at the site; it is now based at Earls Colne airfield.

 Boreham Interchange

 To the west of Boreham lies the A12 Boreham Interchange, at which is a service facility with a BP petrol station, a McDonald's restaurant, and a Premier Inn motel.
 On the opposite side of the A12 is another Premier Inn and The Grange public house.

+Beaulieu Park railway station

+Located directly next to Boreham Interchange, Beaulieu Park is a station on the Great Eastern Main Line (GEML).
+Construction started on Chelmsford's second station in March 2023 and opened in October 2025.
+It is the newest station on the GEML for over a century.